mirbyte/DropGain/README.md

 2. **You want modern EDM-style masters** - limiter-assisted mode uses FabFilter Pro-L 2 with the Modern style when clean gain is not enough.
 That matches how a lot of current dance music is already mastered.
 3. **It is a deliberate choice** - limiter-assisted is the default because that is how I prep my own library.
 Clean gain is there when you do not want limiting.
 A third peak repair mode is planned for a future update.

-Clean gain is still the path whenever the target and ceiling can be met with linear gain alone.

 ### Why are the defaults so loud?

 Default target band is **-7.8 to -7.5 LUFS** (loudest section), with **Limiter-assisted** as the default normalization mode.
 That is intentional for modern EDM libraries: current masters are hot, and if you play B2Bs or a set between other DJs, their material is usually not matched down to streaming-style levels.
 The defaults assume you want your prep to sit in that world, not under it.

 You can lower the target band, switch to **Clean gain**, or tune everything via **Library Tuning** if your library or venue needs something quieter.

-### Will this change my original files?

-No. DropGain writes `_DG` copies.

-### Does it work on macOS?

-Maybe, but it has only been tested on Windows so far.

 ### Why is this free and open source?

 I am lazy.
 Shipping and supporting a commercial product is work I do not want to take on.

+That said, open source is also the point: you can read how gain, ceilings, bass trim, and limiting are decided; change defaults for your library; fork or patch behavior without trusting a black-box batch processor.
+Free + open source is not a claim that DropGain sounds better than commercial tools.
+It is a claim that the workflow is inspectable and yours to adapt.

-Secondary reasons: I want the widest possible audience, and recognition helps me in two ways - as a bedroom DJ and as a beginner developer.
-Free + open source gets the tool in more hands than a paid license would.
+Secondary reasons: widest possible audience, and recognition as a bedroom DJ / beginner developer.

+## Compared to other tools

-## Why not Rekordbox auto gain?
+### Rekordbox (and DJ app) auto gain

+Rekordbox and similar apps remain the right choice for library management and playback.
+DropGain is render-stage prep (see **When DropGain makes sense**).

-DJ software auto gain is usually a playback-time trim value derived during library analysis.
-It is useful for rough level matching, but it does not rewrite the audio and generally does not provide a render-stage DSP path with true-peak limiting, codec-aware headroom, or post-render verification.
+DJ auto gain is a **playback-time trim** from library analysis.
+It does not rewrite audio and generally lacks render-stage true-peak limiting, codec headroom modeling, limiter budgeting, bass-aware trim, or post-render verification.
+DropGain bakes level into `_DG` files you can load outside that app's database.
+Disable playback auto gain when using those exports (**DJ software** below).

-DropGain is different in these areas:

-- **Section-based analysis** - many DJ auto-gain systems are based on whole-track loudness or similar library-analysis values.
-DropGain targets the loudest sliding section, so quiet intros, breakdowns, and outros do not dominate the gain calculation.
-- **True-peak ceiling** - DropGain measures oversampled dBTP and treats the ceiling as a hard constraint.
-If clean gain cannot fit under the ceiling, limiter-assisted mode can use FabFilter Pro-L 2 rather than leaving the track under target or relying on downstream mixer headroom.
-- **Limiter budget** - Pro-L 2 peak control is estimated before render and capped by `max_reduction`; excessive limiting reduces gain instead of pushing the limiter past the configured budget.
-- **Codec-aware output** - MP3 renders include a +0.8 dB true-peak allowance for encode-related peak lift and can retry with safer settings after post-render measurement.
-- **Low-band handling** - bass and sub energy in the reference section can reduce positive gain, avoiding excessive boost on low-frequency-heavy material.
-- **Baked, portable output** - the rendered `_DG` copy contains the level change in the audio data.
-It is independent of a specific DJ application's database, provided that playback auto gain is disabled.

-## Why not Platinum Notes 10 or WaveAlign?
+### Platinum Notes 10 and WaveAlign

-Platinum Notes 10 is a broader file enhancement and repair product: public documentation describes volume standardization, clipped-peak repair, warmth options, multiband processing, and processing templates such as Official, Festival, and The Big Boost.
-DropGain is narrower by design.
-It focuses on measurable library loudness matching while preserving the source as much as possible.
-I don't have enough information about WaveAlign right now and it's not publicly released yet, I have to update later.
+Platinum Notes 10 is a broader enhancement product: volume standardization, clipped-peak repair, warmth, multiband processing, and templates (Official, Festival, The Big Boost).
+DropGain is narrower: measurable loudness matching with minimal color.
+Scope and trade-offs are in **When DropGain makes sense** above.
+I don't have enough information about WaveAlign yet; it's not publicly released.

-Use DropGain when you want:

-- **Explicit targets** - exact LUFS target band, true-peak ceiling, analysis window, hop, gain thresholds, and limiter budget instead of choosing a broad processing template.
-- **Clean gain first** - linear gain is used whenever it satisfies the target and ceiling.
-DSP is engaged only when true-peak control is required.
-- **External mastering limiter** - limiter-assisted renders use FabFilter Pro-L 2 through the VST3 host, with true-peak limiting, oversampling, and output level tied to the configured ceiling.
-- **Per-track accountability** - CSV and log output expose section boundaries, measured LUFS, dBTP, suggested gain, projected metrics, limiter estimate, render status, and warnings.
-- **Post-render validation** - rendered audio is decoded and re-measured against projections, including section LUFS and true peak.
-- **Codec-aware rendering** - MP3 outputs account for encode-related peak lift and can retry with safer settings after measurement.
-- **Source-preserving operation** - DropGain writes `_DG` copies and does not modify originals.

-Use Platinum Notes when you explicitly want its broader enhancement workflow: clipped-peak repair, warmth/saturation, template voicing, or all-in-one processing without inspecting per-track measurements.
-DropGain intentionally avoids global color, repair, or enhancement passes unless they are required for level and peak control.
+**Use Platinum Notes when** you want repair, warmth/saturation, template voicing, or all-in-one processing without per-track inspection.

-### Cost
-DropGain is free.
-Analysis, clean-gain rendering, Library Tuning, CSV reporting, and post-render verification do not require paid plugins. **Limiter-assisted** mode needs a licensed **FabFilter Pro-L 2** VST3 install; that is a separate purchase and the main cost if you want the full workflow on material that needs peak control beyond clean gain.
-More limiter options are planned for future updates.

-Platinum Notes 10 is a one-time **98€** license.
-Its processing chain, including limiting, is included in that price.
-The trade-off is upfront software cost vs. owning your limiter choice and keeping enhancement/color out of the signal path unless you add it yourself.
+**Cost:** DropGain is free for analysis, clean-gain render, Library Tuning, CSV, and verification. **Limiter-assisted** mode needs licensed **FabFilter Pro-L 2** (VST3).
+Platinum Notes 10 is **98€** one-time with limiting included; the trade-off is upfront suite cost vs. owning your limiter and keeping enhancement out of the path unless you add it.

-## How it works
+## Operation

-### Workflow

 ```
 Source folder  →  Analyze  →  Review table / waveform  →  Render  →  *_DG outputs
                       ↓
-              Library Tuning (optional parameter recommendations)
+              Library Tuning (optional)
 ```

-Run modes:

-1. **Analyze Library** - measurement and gain decisions only.
-2. **Analyze + Create Copies** - analyze, then render all eligible tracks.
+1. Set **Source folder**; configure LUFS band, dBTP ceiling, normalization mode.
+2. **Analyze Library** (or **Analyze + Create Copies**); review gain, section LUFS, dBTP, peak-control estimate.
+3. Optional **Library Tuning**.
-3. **Render Analyzed** - render from cached analysis (requires unchanged sources and compatible settings).
+4. **Render Analyzed** for a cached batch (sources and settings unchanged).

-Analysis and render are separate passes.
-Analysis caches `ffprobe` metadata per file; render reuses it only when source size and mtime are unchanged.
+Analysis caches `ffprobe` metadata per file; render reuses it when source size and mtime are unchanged.

+## How it works

+Technical detail for developers and curious users.
+Module roles are at the end of this file.

 ### Analysis